Objective

 I will use this JetKVM later to completely reinstall the existing “proxmox01” and “nas-fileserver”

-as “home-pve"and “home-fileserver” using script files.
+as “home-pve"and “home-backupserver” using script files.